 Distilled white vinegar (5% acidity and above) is a staple of the natural cleaning world.
 It is primarily used to kill mold, disinfect surfaces, remove light grease, and dissolve stains.

 Natural lemon juice cleans chrome, kills mold, sanitizes surfaces, and provides a beautiful fresh fragrance when needed.
-Many homemade cleaners made from natural ingredients will include a dash of lemon many benefits.
+Many homemade cleaners made from natural ingredients will include a dash of lemon with many benefits.

 Please watch the video below to see a few examples of how easy it is to clean with fresh lemons.